This article was originally published on 09/13/2019 and was reviewed and updated accordingly on the above date.

 How many quotes do we need to provide?

-Generally insurers require two repair quotes for damage claims.
-However, if the loss occurred as a result of a natural disaster, some insurers may only need one quote (at EBM RentCover, we know natural disasters can cause stress for landlords and property managers, so just one quote is needed to get things quickly underway).
+Generally, insurers require two repair quotes for damage claims.
+However, if the loss occurred because of a natural disaster, some insurers may only need one quote (at EBM RentCover, we know natural disasters can cause stress for landlords and property managers, so just one quote is needed to get things quickly underway).

 What will I need to submit as part of the claim?

-It all depends on the type of policy and the cover the landlord has chosen to protect the investment.
+It all depends on the type of policy.
 Plus, of course, it depends on what you are claiming for.

 Let’s delve deeper into loss of rent claims… For loss of rent claims, you will typically need to provide: